 Skis and snowshoes have both been around for thousands of years.
-Ancient cave paintings of hunters on skis and wooden ski fragments indicate that skis were being made and used in Central Asia and Fennoscandia (the peninsula containing Norway, Sweden, Finland, and northwestern Russia) at least 5,000-8,000 years ago (Finstad et al., 2016; Burov, 1989).
+Ancient cave paintings of hunters on skis and archaeological sites containing wooden ski fragments indicate that skis were being made and used in Central Asia and Fennoscandia (the peninsula containing present day Norway, Sweden, Finland, and northwestern Russia) at least 5,000-8,000 years ago (Finstad et al., 2016; Burov, 1989).
 The oldest known snowshoe, found by hikers in the Tyrolean Alps in 2016, dates to approximately 6,000 years ago (Squires, 2016).
 Ancient Chinese, Greek, and Roman literature includes references to snowshoe- and ski-like objects used by exotic Northern peoples (including on their horses’ feet!) in or beyond the far reaches of their respective empires (Huntford, 2009).

 Despite what seems to have been widespread use of both skis and snowshoes throughout Eurasia, there is no evidence that skis were present in North America until European contact, and skiing did not become popular as a recreational activity in the U.S. until Norwegian immigrants introduced and promoted it around the turn of the 20th century (Huntford, 2009).
 Why is it that among the indigenous peoples of North America, whose most recent ancestors came from Siberia, snowshoes have been widely used for generations, while skis have not?